Purdue-CS193/homework-0-Shyam-Sivasubramanian/index.md

+#Shyam Sivasubramanian
+## favorite things about cs193
+- I get to learn about CS tools

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.